Prof. Dr. Christian Kurts

 Fax +49 228 287 - 11052

-We discovered that post-operative ileus (POI) is an immune-mediated disease induced by pathological interaction between intestinal muscle cells and immune cells.
-POI is the most prevalent complication after intestinal surgery and results in serious medical complications and billions of cost to the health system.
-We discovered that intestinal DCs sense the surgical trauma and stimulate resident Th1 memory cells.
-These recirculate through the body and settle in all gut segments.
+Post-operative ileus (POI) is the most prevalent complication after intestinal surgery and results in serious medical complications and large costs to the health system.
+We discovered that POI is an immune-mediated disease: gut-resident Th1 memory cells recirculate through the body after surgery and settle in all gut segments.
 There, they produce IFNg that stimulates resident macrophages to produce nitric oxide, which directly paralyses intestinal muscle cells, causing ileus (Engel et al, Nat Medicine 2010).
 This mechanism is induced by distinct CD11b+ CD103+ DCs that sense dislocated intestinal microbiome (Pohl et al, Gut 2017).